Attention

 Myth 2: Value Engineering of medical devices should be the last stage of the product design process

 Fact: Value engineering is a continuous process.
-Medical devices are constantly optimized during their lifecycle since both the scale of production and customers' requirements change with time.
+Value analysis and value engineering methodologies in Medical devices are constantly optimized during their lifecycle since both the scale of production and customers' requirements change with time.
 It is usually found that many of the OEMs in the healthcare industry remain averse to such changes since there is resistance towards redesigning the R&D process and submitting the device for regulatory compliance approvals again.

 Despite that, customer complaints, regulatory changes, or feature enhancements force the product designs of medical devices to evolve continuously.
 Value engineering specifically addresses many of these issues in product design.